 The Lavieu Lab

-In order to help strengthen the international scientific positioning and attractiveness of Université de Paris, an action “IdEX Chairs” has been launched.
+In order to help strengthen the international scientific positioning and attractiveness of Université Paris Cité, an action “IdEX Chairs” has been launched.
 This call for proposals aims to promote the hosting of researchers from outside the institution whose profile corresponds to internationally renowned seniors or juniors with very high potential.

 Electron micrograph showing extracellullar vesicles.

-Previously, G. Lavieu identified and characterized a new mode of intra-Golgi transport, termed Rim progression, dedicated to oversized proteins that are too large to fit into classical transport vesicles.
+Previously, he identified and characterized a new mode of intra-Golgi transport, termed Rim progression, dedicated to oversized proteins that are too large to fit into classical transport vesicles.

 Extracellular Vesicles (EVs), including Exosomes, are now recognized as vectors of intercellular communication capable of transferring nucleotides, lipids, and proteins from donor to acceptor cells.
 EV-mediated communication has been associated with many physiological and pathophysiological functions, including cancer, immune responses, cardiovascular diseases, lipid homeostasis, tissues regeneration and stem cell-based therapy.